 In 1973, after considerable prior public discussion and planning, the South Carolina Commission on Higher Education and the State Legislature authorized the University of South Carolina to apply for a grant from the Veterans Administration to assist in the development of the medical school; the grant (funded through the Teague-Cranston Act) was approved in 1974.
 Faculty recruitment and curriculum planning began in 1975 and in 1976 the School of Medicine received provisional accreditation from the Liaison Committee on Medical Education of the American Medical Association and the Association of American Medical Colleges.
 In February 1977, the school was granted approval for the admission of the first class of 24 medical students in the fall of 1977.
 The Charter Class graduated in May 1981, at which time the School of Medicine was fully accredited by the Liaison Committee on Medical Education.
 Medical student class size has more than tripled since the entrance of the first class.

 The School of Medicine’s educational programs were further augmented by the establishment of the Ph.D.
 Program in Biomedical Science in 198l, the M.S.
 Program in Genetic Counseling in 1985, the M.S Program in Nurse Anesthesia 1993, and the M.S.
 Program in Biomedical Science in 1998.
 The University’s M.S.
 Program in Rehabilitation Counseling program was transferred to the School of Medicine in 1994.
 A M.S.
-Program in Physician Assistant Studies is scheduled to open in 2017.
-Residency programs in emergency medicine, family medicine, internal medicine, obstetrics and gynecology, ophthalmology, orthopaedic surgery, pediatrics, preventive medicine, psychiatry, and surgery are cosponsored with Palmetto Health and the Dorn Veterans Administration Medical Center.
-Fellowships in surgical, medical, and psychiatric specialties are offered by individual School of Medicine departments in conjunction with Palmetto Health.
+Program in Physician Assistant Studies opened in 2017.
+Residency programs in emergency medicine, family medicine, internal medicine, neurology, obstetrics and gynecology, ophthalmology, orthopaedic surgery, pediatrics, plastic surgery, preventive medicine, psychiatry, and surgery are cosponsored with Prisma Health and the Dorn Veterans Administration Medical Center.
+Fellowships in surgical, medical, and psychiatric specialties are offered by individual School of Medicine departments in conjunction with Prisma Health.

-Affiliated hospitals in Columbia include the WJB Dorn Veterans Administration Medical Center, the Palmetto Health Alliance including Palmetto Health Richland Hospital and Palmetto Baptist Medical Center.
+Affiliated hospitals in Columbia include the WJB Dorn Veterans Administration Medical Center, the Prisma Health including Prisma Health Richland Hospital and Prisma Baptist Medical Center.
 In 2014, the School of Medicine’s affiliation with the Greenville Hospital System (GHS) ended.
 That affiliation had provided School of Medicine students the opportunity for completion of core third- and fourth-year clerkships and rotations at the GHS facility.
 The last students from the School of Medicine trained at GHS graduated in 2015.

 The School of Medicine started a regional branch campus in 2014 that allows third- and fourth-year students to take core clerkships in Florence, SC.
 Faculty have been credentialed in all clerkships in addition to elective areas.
 A regional assistant dean, student services director, and site assistant clerkship directors have been hired.
-Initial feedback has been good with students reporting hands on opportunities in procedures, close apprentice-like teaching relationships with faculty and family medicine residents, and great support from the community and institutions.
+Feedback has been good with students reporting hands on opportunities in procedures, close apprentice-like teaching relationships with faculty and family medicine residents, and great support from the community and institutions.
 The students at Florence are also enrolled in a longitudinal professional leadership seminar.
-This partnership is in collaboration with Carolinas Medical Center, McLeod Health System, and Francis Marion University.
+This partnership is in collaboration with MUSC Health Florence, McLeod Health System, and Francis Marion University.

 To aid expanding activities among the various sites and institutions, the School of Medicine has established an extensive high definition video conferencing system at all three Columbia campuses, assisted GHS-UMC in developing a comparable video conferencing capability in Greenville, and installed and maintains video conference units at all three Rural Primary Care Education Centers.
 The School of Medicine has developed a reputation for its primary care medical education and for the excellent quality of students graduating from the medical school.
 The medical school collaborates closely with state agencies involved in health service delivery, sponsors research focused primarily on South Carolina health care needs, and provides a wide range of clinical care services to South Carolinians.